ghoye/berlin_crime_analysis/berlin_crime_analysis.md

 and illegal drugs increased over the five-year span.
 Street robberies, fire, and arson remained relatively constant throughout this period.

-## Part 3: Distribution of Numerical Variable: Theft
+## Distribution of Numerical Variable: Theft

 The variable “Theft” refers to larceny that is classified neither as the theft of bicycles or cars (or theft from cars) nor as burglary.
 Due at